 In April 2022 a rockslide at the Bar Rock Lookout and Australia Rock meant the local council had to close the area for safety reasons.
 Signage prevents access to the area.

 From Bluewater Drive you turn left at Bar Rock Road and drive around to the cliff.
 Then you veer left on the one-way road.
 And drive along the water's edge toward the end of the road.
 You'll find a small car park that looks out over the Pacific Ocean.
 On the cliffside, you'll find Australia Rock.

 The Illawarra Mercury outlines the history of Australia Rock.
 Its past has an interesting story.
 Previously, it was referred to as the 'Hole in the Rock'.

 3 Bar Rock Lookout

-**Currently closed to visitors, check details and updates.**
+**Currently closed to visitors and no photography, check for details and updates.**

 You can climb back up to the top of the cliff by the stairs.
 The view at the lookout is over the rocky coast.
 And, you can see the breakwall that separates Wagonga Inlet and the ocean.

 Look out at the ocean and you'll see Montague Island.
 On the lookout, a sign states that it's only 9 km from the coast.
 And, the mainland local Koories call the island Barunguba.
 In 1790, the island was renamed Montague by the convict ship Surprise's Master.